B.E. Information Science

 Operating Systems Laboratory

 Students learn about fundamental concepts such as processes, threads, memory management, file systems, and input/output operations.
-It can include writing code for process scheduling algorithms, memory allocation techniques, file system operations, etc. Through lab activities, students gain skills in analyzing system behavior, identifying performance bottlenecks, and debugging issues related to process management, memory leaks, or file system corruption
+It can include writing code for process scheduling algorithms, memory allocation techniques, file system operations, etc. Through lab activities, students gain skills in analysing system behaviour, identifying performance bottlenecks, and debugging issues related to process management, memory leaks, or file system corruption

 Data Structures Laboratory

 The lab usually begins with an introduction to fundamental data structures such as arrays, linked lists, stacks, queues, trees, and graphs.
 Students learn about their properties, operations, and applications.
-It involve analyzing the time and space complexity of algorithms associated with different data structures.
+It involves analysing the time and space complexity of algorithms associated with different data structures.

 Advanced Java Laboratory